yodkwtf/python-mastery-101/10-Debugging&ErrorHandling/notes.md

 # throws a value error
 ```

-- We have to be raise errors in a decent way with errors that make sense.
+- We have to raise errors in a decent way with errors that make sense.

 ---